chris-greening/spyrograph/_posts/2023-03-24-configuring-the-trace-method-to-explore-stunning-spirographs-in-python.md

 hypotrochoid.trace(exit_on_click=True)
 {% endhighlight %}

-This code snippet will create a hypotrochoid with the specified parameters and trace it on the turtle screen.
+This code snippet will create a hypotrochoid with the specified parameters and trace it on the turtle screen

 You can experiment with different values for `R`, `r`, `d`, and `thetas` to create a wide variety of patterns and shapes

 ## Customizing the visualization

-The `trace` method offers a wide range of customization options to suit our usecase as needed.
+The `trace` method offers a wide range of customization options to suit our usecase as needed

 Here's an example of how to modify various aspects of the visualization:

 {% highlight python %}
 hypotrochoid.trace(